-- 1) System dependencies lead to impacts propagating to other systems; - 2) The combined impacts of the propagated events are of greater consequences than the root impacts; and - 3) Multiple stakeholders and/or responders are involved.
+- 1) system dependencies lead to impacts propagating to other systems, and - 2) the combined impacts of the propagated events are of greater consequences than the root impacts; and - 3) multiple stakeholders and/or responders are involved (Lönnermark et al. 2016 [D1.6]: 7).

-While this definition is elaborated in more detail elsewhere (see D1.1 and 1.3), it should be noted that the disruption of information relations has a particularly negative impact upon the ability of emergency managers to prevent cascading effects developing in the aftermath of disasters.
-The interruption of information flow between functionally interdependent actors has been identified as one of the most common triggers of cascading events during large-scale disasters, such as the 2011 Tōhoku earthquake and tsunami in Japan and the 2005 London bombings (known as 7/7) (Hagen et al., 2015).
-Coordination and information-sharing between emergency managers and key stakeholders in such incidents are often subject to delays, when telecommunication networks become congested in the wake of such an incident (Zaisa et al., 2015).
-This potential vulnerability in the socio-technical system is perhaps an inevitable consequence of the pervasiveness of communications infrastructures in contemporary societies and their increasingly important role in the management of other critical infrastructures (Zimmerman et al., 2009).
+The most common triggers of cascading effects during man-made and natural disasters are the congestion of telecommunication networks or the misinterpretations of crisis messages by members of the public (Hagen et al., 2015; Nowell and Steelman, 2015; Pescaroli and Alexander, 2014).
+Similarly, the interruption of information flow between functionally interdependent actors has been identified as one of the most common triggers of cascading events during large-scale disasters, such as the 2011 Tōhoku earthquake and tsunami in Japan and the 2005 London bombings (known as 7/7) (Hagen et al., 2015).

+Coordination and information-sharing between emergency managers and key stakeholders in such incidents are often subject to delays, due to telecommunication networks becoming congested in the wake of these crises (Zaisa et al., 2015).

+This type of vulnerability in the socio-technical system is an inevitable consequence of the pervasiveness of communication infrastructures and their increasingly important role in the management of other critical infrastructures in contemporary societies (Zimmerman et al., 2009).

-Information relations no longer solely refer to the linkages between the blue light organisations that respond to man made and natural disasters.
-The traditional top-down approach towards emergency management (known as 'command and control') has gradually been replaced by a multi-stakeholder approach towards emergency management that places greater emphasis on the exchange of information with members of the public.
-Previously considered unreliable conduits of crisis information, citizens now play an important role in the collection and sharing of data that helps build situational awareness for crisis responders.
-Nevertheless, this 'shared responsibility' does not mean that all citizen involvement in the information flows that surround 'cascading disasters' will help minimise the potential for further disruption of interdependent systems.
-Rumours, misinformation and disinformation
+Information relations no longer solely refer to the linkages between the blue light organisations that respond to man-made and natural disasters.
+The traditional top-down approach to emergency management (known as 'command and control') has gradually been replaced by a multi-stakeholder approach with greater emphasis on information exchange with members of the public.
+Previously considered unreliable conduits of crisis information, citizens now play a key role in the collection and sharing of data that help crisis responders to develop situational awareness.
+However, this 'shared responsibility' does not mean that all citizen involvement in the information flows about 'cascading disasters' will help minimise further disruption of interdependent systems.
+Rumours, misinformation and disinformation spread by citizens on social media, or misinterpretations of official crisis messages by members of the public, may increase public anxiety, as have seen, for example, in the case of the English riots in August 2011 (Procter et al., 2013).